endorpersand/lc3-ensemble-test/doc/API.md

 Asserts the values of the registers are unchanged after an execution.

-This method can only be called after an execution call.
+This method can only be called after an execution.

 ### autograder.LC3UnitTestCase.assertStackCorrect()